dinaabdulrasoul/Heart-Failure-Prediction/README.md

 * Finally we send the Post-request to the web-service.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response

 ## Standout Suggestions
 Application Insights have been enabled for the deployed model.